centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ### API versions

+Version control is handled by adding new fields to the specification, rather than releasing new versions of the API, i.e., there i only one version in production at the same time.
+You will always be running that version.

-We only have one API version.
-We never change any existing fields in the specification, but we sometimes add new fields.
-Please make sure the implementation you build does not break if new fields are added to the XML.
+[notice-box=info] Make sure the implementation you build does not break when new fields are added to the XML. [/notice-box]

 If you are building a new integration, use the “SOAP API” endpoint.
 It looks like this: [https://example.centra.com/ams/system/service/module/soap/api?wsdl](https://example.centra.com/ams/system/service/module/soap/api?wsdl)